-Every spring semester the student is required to complete a Graduate Student Activities Report.
-This report has two parts: the first tracks the student's progress through the program (course work, prelim, prospectus etc.), while the second tracks student's progress on his/her research.
+Every spring semester the student is required to complete the Graduate Student Annual Progress Report.
+This report has two parts.
+The first part tracks the student's progress through the program (course work, prelim, prospectus etc.).
+The second part tracks student's progress on his/her research, including their current research interests, scientific activities, poster presentations, and publications from the past year.
+If the student completed the preliminary exam during that year, the student's advisor and committee of the preliminary oral exam also evaluate his/her performance in those exams.
+Finally, the advisor provides a summary of the student's progress toward the intended degree.

 If the student has not chosen a major professor at the time he/she is completing this report, then the departmental Associate Chair for Graduate Studies will serve the role of the advisor or appoint another faculty member to serve as the student's temporary advisor.